drkamarul/MY_R_Conference/regression_analysis.md

 ## Data wrangling

-We would like to convert labelled variable to factors variables
+We can convert many variables; in this case all labelled variable to factors variables.

 ```r